Ways to enter Ukraine during the Rashist slaughter

 1. Poland.

-The direct train from Warsaw to Kyiv is probably the most convenient.
-I have not taken this 18-hour overnight(17:00CET to 12:00EET).
-The train had its gauge change (standard to wide) at Rymachi.
+The direct train from Warsaw to Kyiv (16:49CET to 10:45EET) is probably the most convenient.
+The train had its gauge changed (standard to wide) at Rymachi.

-I exited Ukraine to Warsaw by taking the Kyive- Przemyśl Express(no gauge change), then a 6-hour overnight bus (taking a train would require waiting till the next day and a long ride with a detour to Krakow).
+I have not taken he Przemyśl - Kyiv express to enter Ukraine, but I exited Ukraine for Warsaw by taking the train the other way - Kyiv-Przemyśl, and then a 6-hour overnight bus (taking a train would require waiting till the next day and a long ride with a detour to Kraków).

 I still do not understand why so many people take this Przemyśl route.
-I did because I was already in Lviv, so I boarded it at its last stop in Ukraine.
+I did it because I was already in Lviv, so I boarded it at its last stop in Ukraine.

 2. Hungary